Sean Daniel: Independent producer

+In 2018, Daniel and other partners formed a new company, Hivemind (formerly Mythos), which supplanted the former Sean Daniel Company.

 Daniel's recent credits include Scary Stories to Tell in the Dark, which he produced with Guillermo Del Toro, Richard Linklater's feature Everybody Wants Some!!, and the documentary Belushi.

-He has served as an executive producer on the Netflix's phenomenon The Witcher, Peacock's The Best Man: The Final Chapters, the acclaimed Amazon Prime Video series The Expanse, based on James S.A.
+He has served as an executive producer on Netflix's phenomenon The Witcher, Peacock's The Best Man: The Final Chapters, the acclaimed Amazon Prime Video series The Expanse, based on James S.A.
 Corey's The New York Times best-selling book franchise, and Graceland, from White Collar creator Jeff Eastin.
-He executive produced the TNT original film Freedom Song, directed by Phil Alden Robinson and starring Danny Glover, HBO's Everyday People; and the USA Network four-hour mini series Attila, starring Gerard Butler.
+He executive produced the TNT original film Freedom Song, directed by Phil Alden Robinson and starring Danny Glover, HBO's Everyday People, and the USA Network four-hour miniseries Attila, starring Gerard Butler.

 Selected filmography

 He was a producer in all films unless otherwise noted.